PiyushKumar-18-AI/GeoZapp-EVC-India/README.md

 ![template (1)](https://user-images.githubusercontent.com/68659006/142808117-0e126bb2-541a-4e72-846d-205b48f076f1.png)

-## Overview
+## Abstract

 The world is moving towards the future, where everything is going to be streamlined and smart.
 In today's world, people are living a very fast-paced lifestyle and it's the era of innovation.
 The innovation in the field of transportation has resulted in the invention of electric vehicles.
 The cars are zero-emission environment friendly.
 Electric vehicles are also called EVs.

 ![30edb06ed2d78f683dac2e937a8968f0-removebg-preview](https://user-images.githubusercontent.com/68659006/142808182-472b8c10-429e-4d62-abe1-844aed53b66a.png)

-The search for "electric car" is at an all-time high, according to Google Trends, with queries more than tripling since 2009.
+The search for "Electric Cars" is at an all-time high, according to Google Trends, with queries more than tripling since 2009.
 This is a positive sign that the world is shifting to electric automobiles (EVs).

 ## The innovation in this application:-